thamardaw/HIDTCOPStackDeploy/README.md

 ## Configuration

-The react front end can be accessed at "http://127.0.0.1" or "localhost".
+The react front end can be accessed at "http://localhost" or "http://127.0.0.1".

 The api can be accessed at "http://localhost:8000".